By Mark Schipper

 The Two-Point Conversion Sneaks In

 It was during that middle period, with the college game looking ancient and out of style, that the two-point conversion came to fruition.
 Coaches and sympathetic NCAA representatives had begun openly discussing "this TV business," and the competition with the NFL for the TV marketplace, as legitimate considerations.
-The TV box needed to be fed with excitement and the college game was not providing enough of it.
+The TV audience needed to be fed with excitement and the college game was not providing enough of it.

 Bud Wilkinson, the decade's greatest coach and one of the sport's all-time legends, had backed the idea immediately and motioned it for consideration.
-Right off the bat the concept failed in the ten-man Rules Committee, making it seem like a long shot, but the issue was nowhere near finished.
+Right off the bat the concept had failed in the ten-man Rules Committee, making it appear like a long shot, but the issue was nowhere near finished.
 The right people had taken up its mantle and were out to win the fight.

 The issue was taken up again next day at committee.
-Wilkinson, Crisler and the rest of its backers knew the vote needed to be unanimous if it was going to come out of committee with a mandate across the NCAA Council.
+Wilkinson, Crisler and the rest of its backers knew the vote needed to be unanimous if it was going to come out of committee with a mandate across the entire NCAA Council.

-This was where Dave Nelson, the man used by Neyland two-years later to halt unlimited-substitution football in its tracks, entered the drama.
+This was where Nelson, the man used by Neyland two-years later to halt unlimited-substitution football in its tracks, entered the drama.
 Nelson was a Wing-T legend at Deleware and believed the rule change would improve the sport.

 Someone asked Eliot why he would not agree to the three-yard-line.

-Eliot, according to one who was there, looked over his shoulder as if someone might be listening in, and said: "Let me tell you, sir, in my conference, the Big Ten, if you put the ball on the three-yard-line for a two-point conversion, Woody Hayes will score two points every time he shows up."
+Eliot, according to one who was there, looked over his shoulder as if someone might be listening, and said: "Let me tell you, sir, in my conference, the Big Ten, if you put the ball on the three-yard-line for a two-point conversion, Woody Hayes will score two points every time he shows up."

-Coaches around the country were stunned to learn that a drastic change to a scoring system that had not been touched for four decades had been unanimously approved.
+Coaches around the country were stunned to learn that such a drastic change to a scoring system that had not been touched for four decades had been unanimously approved.
 There had been no warning that it was under consideration and no-one outside the rules committee had been consulted.
 The change would go into effect immediately in the fall of 1958.

 "It's a progressive step which will make football more interesting for the spectators," Crisler told media at the convention.
 "It will add drama to what has been the dullest, most stupid play in the game."